FWGNA > Species Accounts > Pleuroceridae > Pleurocera troostiana lyonii

 Three populations of P. troostiana (identified as G. arachnoidea) were included in the allozyme study of Dillon & Robinson (2007a).
 The species is quite distinct genetically.
 There is no evidence of hybridization with either P. simplex or P. clavaeformis, two other species of Pleurocera with which it often co-occurs in the East.

 As the FWGNA project expanded into Middle Tennessee, North Alabama, and Kentucky, however, we discovered that populations of P. troostiana inhabiting streams west of Walden Ridge at Chattanooga often bear shells that are costate as well as striate.
 The appearance of costae on the shells of P. troostiana corresponds strikingly with the distribution of Pleurocera laqueata, a costate species which ranges as far east as Walden Ridge but no further.
-The reason for this abrupt discontinuity is not clear, but the hypothesis that P. troostiana may hybridize with P. laqueata in Middle Tennessee is inescapable.
+In my essay of 15Oct24 I presented shell-morphological evidence of troostiana/laqueata hybridization in a small tributary of the Cumberland River east of Nashville, and on 12Nov24 I generalized such findings across a wide variety of species and regions to suggest reticulate evolution in the North American Pleuroceridae.
+See links below.

 The taxonomy of the populations we here identify as P. troostiana lyonii is a mess.
 Originally described by Isaac Lea from Grayson Co, KY, the specific nomen was synonymized under Goniobasis athleta by George Tryon (1873) just eleven years later, transferred to synonymy under Goniobasis laqueata by Goodrich (1940), and then resurrected as a subspecies of Goniobasis curreyana by Bickel (1968).
 But Burch, following Goodrich closely, picked up neither the specific nomen curreyana nor the subspecific nomen lyonii from Bickel, and lyonii receded into a second obscurity.
 Branson (1987) did not recognize the taxon.
 The nomen lyonii was resurrected a second time, as a subspecies of Pleurocera troostiana, in my 6July20 post to the FWGNA blog, available from the link below.